toufiqur35/Obsidian-Vault/Laravel/Terminology/GET vs. POST.md

+#### When use GET() When POST()
+* **GET** is used to request something from server with less amount of data to pass.
+* When nothing should change on the server because of your action.
+* When request only retrieves data from a web server by specifying parameters
+* Get method only carries request `url` & header not request body.

+* **POST** should be used when the server state changes due to that action.
+* When request needs its body, to pass large amount of data.
+* When want to upload documents , images , video from client to server

-The following table compares the two HTTP methods: GET and POST.
+##### The following table compares the two HTTP methods: GET and POST.

 | Key Points                  | GET                                                                                                                                                      | POST                                                                                                           |
 | --------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------- |